klaviyo-labs/Pet-Party-Planner/README.md

    1. Fill out the Client Id and Client Secret.
 If you don't know where to find that information, read this getting [started with OAuth guide](https://developers.klaviyo.com/en/docs/create_a_public_oauth_app)
       `NEXT_PUBLIC_CLIENT_ID` uses the `NEXT_PUBLIC_` prefix so that the client id can be accessed from the browser
-   2. For the mongoDB url, this will depend on your preferred way to run MongoDB.
-The [community Docker image](https://hub.docker.com/r/mongodb/mongodb-community-server) is free, additionally, MongoDB has a free tier cloud-hosted instance called [mongodb atlas](https://www.mongodb.com/atlas/database)
+   2. For the MongoDB url, this will depend on your preferred way to run MongoDB.
+The [community Docker image](https://hub.docker.com/r/mongodb/mongodb-community-server) is free, additionally, MongoDB has a free tier cloud-hosted instance called [mongodb atlas](https://www.mongodb.com/atlas/database).
    3. To generate a key value to use for JWT and Encrypting `Refresh Tokens` use:
       ```bash
        node -e "const c = require('node:crypto'); console.log(c.randomBytes(32).toString('hex'))"